|Verse||King James Version||Queen James Version |

 - The word "other" in Greek is heteros.
 It means "another of a different kind."
 This verse alteration is possibly sound since the context of Sodom and Gomorrah is that the sodomites sought to have relations with the angels who they thought were men.

-- Still, the point is that the men Sodom of Sodom and Gomorrah did not know that the men were angels.
-They thought they were men and wanted to have homsexual relations with them.
+- Still, the point is that the men of Sodom and Gomorrah did not know that the men were angels. hey thought they were men and wanted to have homosexual relations with them.